bitburner-official/bitburner-src/src/Documentation/doc/advanced/corporation/faq.md

 #### Why is my "earnings as a shareholder" lower than my calculation ("Dividends per share" \* "Owned Stock Shares")?

-You have to pay tax.
-ShadyAccounting and GovernmentPartnership reduce tax.
+Your dividend is negatively affected by a penalty modifier called "tribute modifier". `ShadyAccounting` and `GovernmentPartnership` reduce this penalty modifier.
 Check this [section](./financial-statement.md) for details.

 #### All corporation APIs require too much RAM.
 How do I deal with it?